pereirapy/be_contacts/README.md

 3 - Development environment:

+- Run `npm install`
 - After you have created the database run `npm run db:migrate` to create all tables, views and the mandatory data
-- run `npm run dev`
+- Run `npm run dev`

 4 - Production environment:

-- Creates a new database
+- Creates a new database using Heroku (You need to have a account here)
   - Go to `https://dashboard.heroku.com/apps` and create a new app
   - Connect with your GitHub repo that has your backend files
   - Enable automatic deploys